-Configuration Setting: In this Configuration Setting, you can set the IP Address, Subnet Mask, Gateway, Set Trap to (Trap IP Address), System name, Location and DHCP function.
+Configuration Setting: In this Configuration Setting, you can set the IP Address, Subnet Mask, Gateway, Set Trap to (Trap IP Address), System name and Location.

-Select the device in the Discovery list or Monitor List and press this button, then the Configuration Setting window will pop out as Figure 10, after filling up the data that you want to change, you must fill up the password and press the "Set" to process the data changed immediately.
-The default password of this TEG-240WS 24-Port 10/100/1000Mbps Gigabit Ethernet Web Smart Switch configuration is "admin".
+Select the device in the Discovery list or Monitor List and click configuration setting.
+The Configuration Setting window will pop out appear (Figure 10).
+After making the desired changes, enter the password and click "Set".
+The default password is "admin".

+Figure 10.
 Configuration Setting

-Password Change: You can use this Password Change when you need to change the password, fill in the password needed in the dialog box and press "Set" button to proceed the password change immediately.
+Password Change: This option allows you to change the password.
+Enter the original password, the new password, confirm the password and then press "Set".

+Figure 11.
 Password Change